leifmadsen/chef-discovery/readme.md

 You can optionally supply a type argument specifying which ipaddress you would like.

+The value of 'host' is returned via the search method.

+The :remote_node attribute should contain the node object of the remote node (search response).
+The :node attribute should contain the local node object which is used to compare the remote node to the local node in order to test if they are in the same cloud, zone, etc.

+If you use Discovery.search or all to pass the remote_node, you can omit the :node attribute as it will already be injected into the DSL.

 ``` ruby
 ipaddress = Discovery.ipaddress(:remote_node => host,